abuiles/ember-101/hands-on.md

 This is certainly much cleaner and less error-prone.

-You can see the full list of computed properties starting with in [Ember.computed.alias](http://emberjs.com/api/#method_computed_alias).
+We can see the full list of computed properties starting with in [Ember.computed.alias](http://emberjs.com/api/#method_computed_alias).